polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 <img width="500px" src="./readme-image/hotkey3.png">
 <div>

-+ dino game page: an interactive training tool designed to <b>help you familiarize with custom hotkeys</b>: the jumping action is triggered by the correct Joy-Con button (previously mapped in Hotkey Page).
-Note that, as the game progresses, the speed increases to raise the challenge level.
++ Dino game page: an interactive training tool designed to <b>help you familiarize with custom hotkeys</b>: the jumping action is triggered by the correct Joy-Con button (previously mapped in Hotkey Page).
++ As the game progresses, the speed increases to raise the challenge level.
 <div>
 <img width="500px" src="./readme-image/dino-instruction.png">
 <div>